-Transaction Management in SQL Server
+Transaction in SQL Server

-- What is Transaction Management in SQL Server?
+- What is Transaction Management?

 What is Transaction Management in SQL Server?

-- Withdraw money from the source account
+- Withdraw money from the Senders account

-- Deposit money into the destination account.
+- Deposit Money into the Receivers account.

 And controlling the boundaries of a transaction is nothing but transaction management.

-BEGIN TRANSACTION: It indicates that the transaction is started.
+Begin Transaction: It indicates that the transaction is started.

-COMMIT TRANSACTION: It indicates that the transaction completed successfully and all the data manipulation operation performed since the start of the transaction committed to the database and frees the resources held by the transaction.
+Commit Transaction: It indicates that the transaction completed successfully and all the data manipulation operation performed since the start of the transaction committed to the database and frees the resources held by the transaction.

-Example to Understand Transaction Management in SQL Server.
+Example to implement Transaction in SQL Server:

---Create Product Table CREATE TABLE Product ( ProductID INT PRIMARY KEY, Name VARCHAR(40), Price INT, Quantity INT ) GO -- Populate Product Table with some test data INSERT INTO Product VALUES(101, 'Product-1', 100, 10) INSERT INTO Product VALUES(102, 'Product-2', 200, 15) INSERT INTO Product VALUES(103, 'Product-3', 300, 20) INSERT INTO Product VALUES(104, 'Product-4', 400, 25)
+--Create Product table CREATE TABLE Product ( ProductID INT PRIMARY KEY, Name VARCHAR(40), Price INT, Quantity INT ) GO -- Populate Product Table with test data INSERT INTO Product VALUES(101, 'Product-1', 100, 10) INSERT INTO Product VALUES(102, 'Product-2', 200, 15) INSERT INTO Product VALUES(103, 'Product-3', 300, 20) INSERT INTO Product VALUES(104, 'Product-4', 400, 25)

 Example of COMMIT transaction with DML statements